 Moreover, erythromycin is most effective in the treatment of campylobacteriosis.

 Roxithromycin is an antibiotic used in the treatment of respiratory tract infections including pneumonia, as well as skin and soft tissue infections.
 Its pharmacokinetic properties are better than those of erythromycin.

 Clarithromycin and Azithromycin

-Azithromycin and clarithromycin are semisynthetic analogues of erythromycin and have better oral absorption and a lower side effect profile.
-Clarithromycin is used mainly in combination with other antibiotics for the treatment of helicobacter pylori infections and for the prophylaxis of bordetella pertussis infections.
+Azithromycin and clarithromycin are semisynthetic analogs of erythromycin and have better oral absorption and a lower side effect profile.
+Clarithromycin is used mainly in combination with other antibiotics for the treatment of helicobacter pylori infections and for the prophylaxis of Bordetella pertussis infections.

 Doxycycline is the most frequently prescribed tetracycline.
 It is bacteriostatic and inhibits protein synthesis.
 It prevents the attachment of the tRNA to the 30S subunit of the ribosome.
 Doxycycline is most efficient against obligate intercellular parasites such as chlamydia and rickettsia.

 Doxycycline can be administered orally or parenterally.
 However, many foods such as milk and iron products interfere with doxycycline, making it less effective by reducing its absorption rate dramatically.
 Tetracyclines can cross the blood-brain barrier to some extent.

 Tetracyclines are predominantly metabolized in the kidneys.
 In patients with renal impairment, this may lead to excessive accumulation of the antibiotic and can potentially cause hepatic damage.
 Common side effects include gastrointestinal disturbances and photosensitivity.

 Contraindicated in pregnant women and children because tetracyclines have chelating effects on calcium, which may cause discoloration of teeth and increased susceptibility to caries and delayed bone growth.